CogSciUOS/DeepLearningToolbox/doc/image.md

 * mahotas
   - Computer Vision in Python.
 It includes many algorithms implemented in C++ for speed while operating in numpy arrays and with a very clean Python interface.
   - https://github.com/luispedro/mahotas
   - https://mahotas.readthedocs.io/en/latest/
   - Version 1.4.8 - October 2019

 * imutils: (by Adrian Rosebrock from PyImageSearch)
   - A series of convenience functions to make basic image processing functions such as translation, rotation, resizing, skeletonization, displaying Matplotlib images, sorting contours, detecting edges, and much more easier with OpenCV
   - https://github.com/jrosebr1/imutils
   - Version 0.5.3 - August 2019

 * Pillow/PIL
   - Pillow is the friendly PIL fork by Alex Clark and Contributors.
   - PIL is the Python Imaging Library by Fredrik Lundh and Contributors.
+  - Pillow uses its own Image class: PIL.Image.Image
   - https://pypi.org/project/Pillow/
   - Version 7.1.0 - April 2020